LLMpedia: A Transparent Framework to Materialize an LLM's Encyclopedic Knowledge at Scale: Ablation: Full Results

-\paragraph{Reasoning budget.} Increasing the reasoning budget from minimal to low reduces precision in all four self-grounding$\times$prompt settings.
-The largest drop appears in the no-SG+baseline condition, which falls from 94.7\% to 90.7\%.
-The decline mainly comes from a higher false rate, suggesting that longer reasoning traces introduce extra speculative detail rather than improving factual reliability.
+\paragraph{Reasoning budget.} Increasing the reasoning budget from minimal to low \emph{reduces} precision in all four SG$\times$prompt settings.
+Longer reasoning traces introduce extra speculative detail rather than improving factual reliability.